View this document as: a single page | multiple pages.

 2. For more information about privacy risk assessments, refer to the NIST Privacy Framework: A Tool for Improving Privacy through Enterprise Risk Management at https://nvlpubs.nist.gov/nistpubs/CSWP/NIST.CSWP.01162020.pdf

-4. Behavioral analytics in this context are used to determine if an interaction is indicative of an automated attack and not an effort to identify or authenticate a specific user based on a captured reference template for that user.
+4. Behavioral analytics in this context are used to determine whether an interaction is indicative of an automated attack and not an effort to identify or authenticate a specific user based on a captured reference template for that user.

 5. For more information about SORNs, see OPM’s System of Records Notice (SORN) Guide (https://www.opm.gov/information-management/privacy-policy/privacy-references/sornguide.pdf).

 6. For the purposes of this document, the DFAR is the proportion of processed, fraudulent documents that the document validation system determined to be valid divided by the number of processed fraudulent documents.
-DFAR is defined as the number of fraudulent documents processed that were deemed valid by a document validation system divided by the number of processed fraudulent documents.